I’m EATING CLEAN, but…

 Top mistakes people make when “eating clean”

-Not thinking like a Cave-man: Do you eat food that comes ONLY from a plant, an animal, the ground, or the ocean?
+Not thinking like a cave-man: Do you eat food that comes ONLY from a plant, an animal, the ground, or the ocean?
 If not, you SHOULD.
 Eating clean means eating how the”cave-man” ate.
 Think about what was available to them (nuts, plants, seeds, fruits, meats, fish, and oils).
-Technically, the cavemen did not eat natural grains such as brown rice or quinoa, but small amounts of these grains are ok!
+Technically, the cavemen did not eat natural grains such as or quinoa, but small amounts of these grains are ok!

 Eating too much: Do you eat too much at given meals?
 Eating too much of even “healthy foods” at a given meal will cause you to store foods as fat.

-Drinking your calories: Do you like to sip on soda, fruit juices, or sports drinks?
+Drinking your calories: Do you like to sip on soda, processed fruit juices, or sports drinks?
 Those extra calories will add up QUICKLY.
 Switching to water and unsweetened tea will help you eliminate those excess calories quickly.

 Not drinking enough water: Many of us walk around chronically dehydrated without even realizing it!
 We think we are tired or hungry when we are actually dehydrated.
 Being dehydrated causes our bodies to retain water which can make you feel bloated and look ‘puffy’.
 By drinking more water consistently throughout the day, your body doesn’t have the need to retain water.
 In addition, being hydrated reduces fatigue and helps to remove that bloated feeling.